katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 .. _dot_or_array_notation:

-Ansible allows dot notation and array notation for variables.
+Assible allows dot notation and array notation for variables.
 Which notation should I use?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The dot notation comes from Jinja and works fine for variables without special